sdsc/matlab-roll/README.md

 ## Requirements

+Starting with matlab 2019a, centos 6 is no longer supported.
+The last commit that was tested with centos 6 has the "centos6" tag (commit e7ce07b)

 To build/install this roll you must have root access to a Rocks development machine (e.g., a frontend or development appliance).